xmlking/Resilience/resiliency-aspects/README.md

 Yet Another Resilience Framework inspired by [Netflix Hystrix](https://github.com/Netflix/Hystrix/wiki/How-it-Works)

-Netflix Hystrix framework is great for using with new projects but it may not be suitable for adopting to existing/legacy projects.
+Netflix Hystrix framework is great for using with new projects but it may not be suitable for applying to existing/legacy projects.
-We created a set of resilience annotations that can be applied to any java projects via AspectJ weaving or Spring proxy based AOP.
+We created a set of resilience annotations that can be applied to any java/grails projects via AspectJ weaving or Spring proxy based AOP.

+###Release
+    ./gradlew :resiliency-aspects:jar -PreleaseVersion=1.0.1

 ###Getting Started
 1. Keep the released jar file in your project's class path.